revilowaldow/BITC/Sessions/2023/07 02 - Session 5.md

 5gp per week for the whole group for lodgings

+Base salary is provided even if no tasks are provided
+	40gp each

+10% discount at Kathkach

 4 tasks:
 - Form and maintain a contact with someone in the city
 	- Suggestions: